 As you are ferrying out to our next stop, Fort Sumter, turn around to view the city's skyline (you'll see all those steeples that earned the "Holy City" nickname).
 Originally a federal fort, the destination is best known for being where the first shots of the Civil War were fired.
 It now is host to more than a quarter-million visitors a year.

 Back on land, immerse yourself in the exquisite architecture of Charleston’s historic homes—like downtown’s Joseph Manigault House, the conservancy of which spurred the Preservation Society of Charleston, the oldest community-based preservation organization in the United States.
 Many such similar homes are open for visits and can be found in the historic district south of Broad Street.

 Not far from the city, you’ll find Southern plantations offering grand vistas and Lowcountry flora and fauna.
 At estates like Magnolia Plantation, Middleton Place and Boone Hall Plantation, the programs and exhibits offer insights into what life was like for both the wealthy families and the enslaved Africans whose backs bore the brunt of Charleston’s economic bounty.

 #6: The City Market

-Wrap up your Charleston, SC history tour with a stop at the Charleston City Market.
-The Greek revival-style structure hosted farms and plantations that sold produce and beef in the late-1700s.
+Wrap up your history tour with a stop at the Charleston City Market.
+The Greek revival-style structure was where farms and plantations sold produce and beef in the late-1700s.
 Today you’ll find vendors that include local artists and craft artisans like Gullah Sweetgrass basket makers.
 No visit to Charleston is complete without a stroll through the charming market.